 According to Salesforce data, 64% of agents with AI chatbots can spend most of their time-solving complex problems versus 50% of agents without AI chatbots.

 With the aid of Google Dialogflow, chatbots can understand consumers through machine learning, match queries entered from any channel, and give the best-fit feedback.

 This increases businesses’ efficiency and allows agents to focus on the more complex issues that require their attention.

-While chatbots have numerous advantages, some concerns must be considered by every business building one.
-One of the significant challenges of chatbots is security, which can be divided into threats and vulnerabilities.
+While chatbots have numerous advantages, every business building a chatbot must consider some concerns.
+One of the significant challenges is security, which includes threats and vulnerabilities.

 Threats include spoofing/impersonating someone else, tampering with data, and data theft.
-While vulnerabilities mean a bot can be open to attacks if it is not well maintained, has poor programming, or lacks encryption.
+While vulnerabilities mean a bot is open to attacks if it is not well maintained, has poor programming, or lacks encryption.

-To mitigate these threats, end-to-end encryption, secure protocols, robust user identity authentication, and authorization need to be implemented.
+To mitigate these threats, you need to implement end-to-end encryption, secure protocols, robust user identity authentication, and authorization.

-Also, a lack of emotional touch towards a consumer could be a turn-off.
-Google’s Dialogflow sentiment analysis attempts to inspect user input and identify the prevailing subjective opinion to determine a positive, negative, or neutral user attitude.
+Also, a lack of emotional touch toward a consumer could be a turn-off.
+Google’s Dialogflow sentiment analysis identifies the user’s attitude as positive, negative, or neutral by analyzing their input.

 Businesses are adopting Chatbots as it cuts operational costs by 30%.
-And with a projection that 85% of customer interaction will be handled without human agents by 2021 [Chatbots Life], it’s only logical for any business to enhance customer experience through bots.
+And with a projection that businesses will handle 85% of customer interactions with chatbots by 2021, making it logical to enhance customer experience through bots.

 In summary, chatbots offer several benefits to businesses.
 They not only help businesses save costs but also improve customer engagement and personalized experiences, which can enhance the overall customer experience.